Kanishk1420/Game-library-service/README.md

 3. **Search Optimization**: Combine multiple search parameters for more precise results
 4. **Error Handling**: Always check the HTTP status code and handle errors gracefully
 5. **Price Handling**: Remember that prices are returned in cents, so divide by 100 for display
+6. **Cache Responses**: Once the API goes public, implement caching to reduce your API calls

 ## 🎮 Happy Gaming!

 This API is designed to make building gaming applications a breeze.
 Whether you're creating the next big gaming platform or just need some test data, we've got you covered.

 Need help?
 Found a bug?
+Have a game you'd like to see added to our database?
 Feel free to reach out to our development team!
+We're gamers too and we love hearing about the cool projects you're building with our API.

 ---